Guide 4: Food Money Machine - Distribution

 The Food Money Machine is the foundation of all growth.
 A Food Money Machine is a specific consumer market opportunity combined with your company’s food product to capture the market demand.

-A Food Money Machine Consists of Five Key Components:
+A Food Money Machine Consists of Five Key Ingredients:

 1. A target customer who’s aware of his or her problem or need.